Midlife set me on an emotional roller coaster – I knew something needed to change

 It is bittersweet to watch your children become young adults, but I was actually excited to have more time to focus on myself.
 After putting a career in newspaper journalism aside to be an at-home parent, it was almost as if I woke up one day and wondered where the last fifteen years had gone.

 Like many women, I gave much of my time and energy to my family: endless grocery shopping and food prep, chauffeur services and generally managing the lives of the kids and the house.
 I had also volunteered at the boys’ schools for the last 15 years.
-(My first assignment was dressing four-year-old kindergarteners in their snow suits, my last was helping to plan an “After Prom” party for six hundred 18-year-olds.)
+(My first assignment was dressing four-year-old kindergarteners in their snow suits, my last was helping to plan an “After Prom” party for hundreds of 18-year-olds.)
 A shoutout to all school volunteers; their support helps buoy underfunded schools and overworked teachers.

 Confused About What Was Next